dbmzzo/examples/README.md

 ## LabeledTimer

-`LabeledTimer` is a component that combines a label and a circular progress indicator implemented in a standalone `CircleTimer` component.
+`LabeledTimer` is a component that combines a label and a circular progress indicator, which is implemented in a standalone `CircleTimer` component.